 The world is more connected now than it has ever been.
 The Internet of Things is driving the inter-networking of essentially anything electronic, from your car, mobile phone to even your house’s security system.
 Many managers in the technology sector are now expecting the same level of synergy from your CV.

 In fact, it’s almost inevitable that employers will look you up online so it’s important you direct them to the content you want them to see.
-To ensure your CV doesn’t let you down when applying for your dream job, here are several things you should consider the next time you’re re-writing it.
+To ensure your already good CV doesn’t let you down when applying for your dream job, here are several things you should consider the next time you’re re-writing it.

-The Basics of a Great CV
+The Basics of a Great Curriculum Vitae

 Bringing Your CV Into the Digital Age